Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 GITHUB-EMBED https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/features/counter-connect/CounterConnect.js javascript 1-18,62-82 GITHUB-EMBED

-The first test example here is only concerned with the "inner" component is much simpler as we don't have to worry the redux state.
-The second example tests both the the component and the connection to redux, which is more comprehensive as we testing more lines of code.
+The first test example below is only concerned with the "inner" component which is simpler as we don't have to worry the redux state.
+The second example tests both the the component and the connection to redux, which is more comprehensive as we testing more lines of code, which includes the mapStateToProps setup code.

 GITHUB-EMBED https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/features/counter-connect/CounterConnect.test.js javascript 1-21 GITHUB-EMBED

-The redux provider is setup in the test-util which allows the insertion on initial state for convenience when testing test.
+The redux provider is setup in the imported [test-util](https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/test-util.js) which allows the insertion of initial state for convenience when testing test.

 ### Testing components using react-redux hooks

-For a component using useSelector we don't have as many options the way hooks work we are _nudged_ towards testing components that are connected to redux.
+For a component using useSelector we are _nudged_ towards testing components that are connected to redux.
 When you use useSelector or any other redux hooks in a component we can consider it "connected" to redux, even though we are not using the explicit connect function.

-This version of the component is connected to redux using the React Redux hooks.

 GITHUB-EMBED https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/features/counter-use-selector/CounterUseSelector.js javascript 1-14,60 GITHUB-EMBED

-When writing tests for it because we can't separate out the "inner" component as easily we are _nudged_ towards writing tests that are connected to the redux store.
+When writing tests for the component using hooks, because we can't separate out the "inner" component as easily we are _nudged_ towards writing tests that are connected to the redux store.

 GITHUB-EMBED https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/features/counter-use-selector/CounterUseSelector.test.js javascript 1-13 GITHUB-EMBED

 We end up with less flexibility but it _nudges_ us to writing to more comprehensive tests that include redux state.

 I am using the word _nudge_ here again, because it does not force us to test components using hooks in this way.
 We could break this component into two components, one that uses the hooks and another that just receives props.
-But at that point we are replicating the connect functions purpose, so we may as well just use it because we are not confided to using only one approach unless you have a project style-guide that is very strict about using hooks or connect exclusively.
-If you are in that situation it might be worth starting a discussion after the decision makers have read this article.
+But at that point we are replicating the connect functions purpose, so we may as well just use it.

+We are not confided to using only one method, we can mix and match hooks and the connect function.
+Unless you have a project style-guide that is very strict about using hooks or connect exclusively.
+If you are in that situation it might be worth starting a discussion about why you are opting for one way over the other.

 ## Better performance optimizations by default